 Income belongs to the owner, it increases on the right -the same side as the owner’s equity.
 Thus, we credit the income (services rendered).

-Remember that a debtor is an asset, as it will bring us future benefits in the form of getting paid.
+Remember that accounts receivable (a debtor) is an asset, as it will bring us future benefits in the form of getting paid.

-Assets increase on the debit side, so we debit the debtors.
+Assets increase on the debit side, so we debit accounts receivable.

-So, here is the journal entry for recording this accrued income:
+So, here is the journal entry for recording the accrued income:

-There you go, that's the accrued income journal entry for our example: debit debtors (asset) and credit services rendered (income).
+There you go, that's the accrued income journal entry for our example: debit accounts receivable (an asset, also known as debtors or receivables) and credit services rendered (income).